 - You can undock the information window by dragging it away from the PiCPro edge it is docked to. - You can dock the information window by dragging it to any edge within PiCPro. - You can resize it vertically or horizontally, but not diagonally. - You can copy the contents of the information window to the clipboard by selecting some or all of the text, right clicking, and then selecting Copy. - You can print the contents of the information window by putting focus in the Info Window and doing a File | Print. - You can hide the information window from view in various ways:

-Pressing Esc>Choosing View | Information Window from the menu Right clicking the mouse and choosing HideChoosing Window | Close All from the menu Note: This will close all open files.
+Pressing <Esc> Choosing View | Information Window from the menu Right clicking the mouse and choosing Hide